 - In the general obligation bond, the investors have to decide whether they want a risk-free investment or a good rate of return.

-Thus, the general obligation bond is the government-aided bond that is issued by the local or state government for the purpose of raising the funds for the completion of public welfare projects such as the construction of roads, sewer lines, public parks, schools and etc. This bond is safe as there are negligible chances of default and the investors get their payments back even if the concerned project fails.
+Thus, the general obligation bond is the government-aided bond that the local or state government issues to raise funds to complete public welfare projects such as constructing roads, sewer lines, public parks, schools, etc. This bond is safe as there are negligible chances of default, and the investors get their payments back even if the concerned project fails.